-- How many people with diabetes are registered at the GP practice or clinic - Whether people with diabetes are receiving the annual healthcare checks - Whether people with diabetes achieve the national targets for glucose control, blood pressure and cholesterol - Whether people with diabetes with a learning disability receive the same level of care - Whether people with diabetes who have a severe and enduring mental health problem receive the same level of care
+How many people at high risk of developing Type 2 diabetes are registered at the GP practice

+- Whether people who are at high risk of developing Type 2 diabetes have been referred to a NHS diabetes intervention programme - Whether people who are at high risk of developing Type 2 diabetes have received annual health checks for the development of diabetes and risk factors for related 'vascular' disease such as heart attacks and stroke - The results of any health checks (e.g. blood glucose levels, cholesterol, blood pressure, BMI) - Whether people with a learning disability or severe mental health illness at high risk of developing Type 2 diabetes receive the same level of care as everyone else.
-• How many people use an insulin pump, why they use a pump and how well it is working

 Your NHS number (everyone has a unique number that is used by the NHS), date of birth and postcode are also collected.
 Your name and address are not collected.
 We explain below how this information is used.